Gear that's saved you in an accident?

 Quote:

-Your most welcome I have a vast array of riding gear for different conditions moods and some specific to the motorbike im riding at the time If im on my Indian i dont wear my aprilia gear as i do when riding April but gear better suited to the look of the bike For me its ATGATT all the way Take care and ride safely Yours Hank |
+If im on my Indian i dont wear my aprilia gear as i do when riding April but gear better suited to the look of the bike

 My boots saved my toes from dragging around a corner.
 N00b mistake lol this was years ago